 You can receive recognition on your co-curricular record for attending TA Success Sessions and completing TA Series activities that are most relevant to you.

-The following teaching courses are specifically designed for Graduate Student Teachers:
+The following teaching courses are specifically designed for graduate student teachers:

 GPS 982: Mentored Teaching

-Graduate Professional Skills Certificate
+GPS 974: Graduate Professional Skills Certificate

 Work towards completing the Graduate Professional Skills Certificate while completing your graduate degree or working as a post-doctoral fellow. *Note that you must complete, or be registered to complete, GPS 984: Thinking Critically in order to register for the Graduate Professional Skills Certificate.

 GPS 984: Thinking Critically